dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Specify the Barcode Format

-Barcode format is one of the most typical settings of a barcode reader.
-This will help you to improve the speed and accuracy of your barcode reading program by excluding the uninterested formats.
-You can update the barcode format settings in the struct/class `PublicRuntimeSettings` via API `updateRuntimeSettings`.
+Sometimes, misreading on an OneD barcode is caused by misrecognizing the barcode to another type.
+If your program is not going to process all kinds of barcodes, please be sure that you have specified the barcode formats to avoid misrecognizing.
+In addition, specifying the required barcode formats will also benefit the barcode reading speed.

 **Related APIs**